openziti/ziti-tunnel-sdk-c/docs/running-with-FIPS.md

 >[!NOTE]
 >A release binary linked to the system's OpenSSL v3 library is provided as a Linux package for Ubuntu 22.04 and later LTS
->releases that are FIPS certified through Ubuntu Pro.
+>releases that are FIPS certified through Ubuntu Pro, and for RedHat 9.

-This document describes how to build and run ziti-edge-tunnel in FIPS mode.
+This document describes how to build and run ziti-edge-tunnel in FIPS mode if a package is not available for your Linux distribution.

 Using FIPS mode requires the following: